simonecantori/Supervised-learning-of-quantum-circuits/README.md

 ## "Dataset" Folder
 It contains some of the data used to get the results shown in the paper.
+One can generate more data by using "circ_gen.py"

 ## "Weights" Folder
 This folder can be used to store the weight of the neural network that we want to use again.